COVID-19-AI-Research-Project/xDNN/Projects/Python/1/README.md

 # Training Model

-Open Python IDE or Anaconda IDE (Command prompt or spyder) and navigate to the project root directory and execute the following command:
+In the Command prompt navigate to the project root directory and execute the following command:

-run the following command
 ```
 python(3) main.py
 ```

 The extracted features are further process in the xDNN model for the training purpose.

 ```
 ###################### Data Loaded ######################
 Data Shape: